Giuliani associate wrote letter asking Trump to give him ‘general pardon’: book

 Trump never received the letter, however, because a close adviser to Giuliani, Bernard Kerik, was shocked by Ryan’s asks and stopped the letter from getting to the president, the book reported.

-A request for comment from the Times was not returned by Ryan.
+Ryan did not respond to a request for comment from the Times.

-“The mayor did not authorize or request the notes,” Robert Costello, an attorney representing Giuliani, told the Times in an email, noting that the Trump ally did not know about Ryan’s correspondence.
+Robert Costello, an attorney representing Giuliani told The Hill in an email that “Mayor Giuliani was unaware of those notes, if they exist.”

-“The mayor has been consistent that he never asked for a pardon and told President Trump that if he was offered a pardon, he would decline it because he didn’t do anything wrong.”
+“The Mayor did not authorize or request the notes.
+The Mayor has been consistent that he never asked for a pardon and told President Trump that if he was offered a pardon he would decline it because he didn’t do anything wrong.”